weiglemc/weiglemc.github.io/_publications/bibtex.md

 collection: 'publications'
 type: 'bibtex'
 permalink: /publications/bibtex
+doi-color: '#fcab22'
 ---
 # [patel-jcdl21](#patel-jcdl21)

-Dhruv Patel, Alexander C. Nwala, Michele C. Weigle, and Michael L. Nelson, "What Did It Look Like: A service for creating website timelapses using the Memento framework," In *Proceedings of ACM/IEEE Joint Conference on Digital Libraries (JCDL)*.
+Dhruv Patel, Alexander C. Nwala, Michele C. Weigle, and Michael L. Nelson, "**What Did It Look Like: A service for creating website timelapses using the Memento framework**," In *Proceedings of ACM/IEEE Joint Conference on Digital Libraries (JCDL)*.
 September 2021, poster.

 [](#patel-jcdl21Bib)
 **Bibtex entry:**